Junpei Yasuda: Iraq

-In April 2004, Yasuda was kidnapped on suspicion of spy by locals in Iraq, but was released after three days without any demand and statement.
+In April 2004, Yasuda was kidnapped on suspicion of spying by locals in Iraq, but was released after three days without any demand and statement.

 Syria kidnapping

 Yasuda went missing while reporting from Syria between June 20–23, 2015.
 He was believed to have been kidnapped by Hayat Tahrir al-Sham.

 On March 17, 2016, Yasuda appeared in a video believed have been recorded the previous day.

 On July 6, 2018, Yasuda appeared in a video released by Nippon News Network, who obtained the video from a person connected to Hay’at Tahrir al-Sham.
 The video appeared to be recorded in October 2017.

 On August 1, 2018, Yasuda appeared in another hostage video, in which he stated the date of recording as July 25.
 He said in the video "My name is Umaru and I'm South Korean." in Japanese.

 On October 23, 2018, Yasuda was released in Antakya and in a brief video statement released by Turkish officials stated "My name is Junpei Yasuda, Japanese journalist.
 I have been held in Syria for 40 months, now in Turkey.
 Now I’m in safe condition.
 Thank you very much".
 Yasuda left Istanbul for Tokyo the day after his release.
+It's reported on October 25, 2018 that agents from the International Counter-Terrorism Intelligence Collection Unit (ICTICU) played a role in securing his release.

 In November 2018, a Canadian citizen who was held hostage in Syria alongside Yasuda claimed they were held by Hayat Tahrir al-Sham.
 He said they were both held at the same facility in small cells indicating that they suffered beatings and were fed rotten food.